 - 1 kg (2.2 pounds) red bell peppers, about 5 medium-large ones, firm and unwrinkled

 - 130 grams (1 cup) shelled cashews (unsalted)

 - 1/2 teaspoon smoked salt (or regular salt + smoked paprika)

 - 1/4 teaspoon ground chili pepper or more, to taste

 - 2 cloves garlic, peeled, germ removed if any

 - 2 teaspoons walnut or olive oil

 - 2 tablespoons pomegranate molasses (substitute balsamic vinegar)

-- Roast, peel, and deseed the bell peppers using your favorite method (if you need guidance, see tip above and instructions here).
+- Roast, peel, and deseed the bell peppers using your favorite method (if you need guidance, see how I roast my bell peppers in the oven).
 Let cool completely.